cloudflare/cloudflare-docs/content/r2/platform/unicode-interoperability.md

 Based on feedback from our users, we have chosen to NFC-normalize key names before storing by default.
 This means `Héllo` and `Héllo` are the same object in R2 but different objects in other storage providers.

-R2 is encoding-preserving for display though.
-When you list the objects, you'll get back the last encoding you uploaded with.
+R2 preserves the encoding for display though.
+When you list the objects, you will get back the last encoding you uploaded with.

 There are still some platform-specific differences to consider: